Skip to content

 Deploying & operating

 Projektor ships as a self-contained release artifact and deploys from config only.
-There is no source checkout, no submodule or any build step on the machine that deploys.
-This page describes how the deployment process works: the model, how to stand up your own instance, how releases are cut, and how to keep an instance updated automatically.
+There is no source checkout, no submodule, and no build step on the deploy machine.
+This page covers the model, how to stand up your own instance, how releases are cut, and how to keep an instance updated automatically.

 Looking for the 5-minute version?
 See Self-hosting.
 A ready-to-fork template lives at github.com/TAJD/projektor-deploy-example - including a Deploy to Cloudflare button and a zero-config deploy-auto.sh (plus AGENT-DEPLOY.md / CONFIGURE.md) that auto-provision D1/KV/R2 with no manual setup.
 This page is the manual / CI reference.